RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_MotifScore_type.md

 <MotifScore name="(string)" threshold="(real; 999)" confidence="(real; 1.0)" />
 ```

--   threshold: Threshold above which the filter fails
+-   **threshold**: Threshold above which the filter fails
--   confidence: Probability that the pose will be filtered out if it does not pass this Filter
+-   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter

 ---